 - Select the repeat interval, start date and time, and end period.

 - You now have set up the same text message to send multiple times.

 Can I Use TextSpot for Recurring Text Reminders?

 Yes.
 TextSpot is the perfect platform for creating and managing recurring text reminders.

 How do I make a text message repeat?

-Using TextSpot’s “recurring” feature, all you need to do to make a text message repeat is select your group or recipient and then select “Recurring.”
+Using TextSpot’s “recurring” feature, all you need to do to make a text message repeat is select your list or recipient and then select “Recurring.”
 You then select the repeat interval, the send time, and when you want the repeat text to stop sending.

 How to Schedule a Weekday Daily Recurring Text